pandapooja36/First_Repo/README.md

-# First_Repo
+# gitdemo
-This is my first repository created for testing purpose.
+This is the readme file for gitdemo repository